machal/cssmine-content/font-face-netechnicke.md

 Font Face – Non-technical Aspects
 =================================

-Two things to be cautious with if you are a web font newbie:
+There are two things to be cautious with if you are a web font newbie:

 1.  **Copyright (license).** Not all fonts and typefaces are usable on a web site free of charge.